Susumu Yokosuka: Jimmyz

 On March 3, Susumu formed the Jimmyz stable with Genki Horiguchi H-A-Gee-Mee, Jimmy Kanda, Ryo "Jimmy" Saito and Jimmy KAGETORA.
 The following day, Susumu and KAGETORA defeated Akira Tozawa and BxB Hulk to win the Open the Twin Gate Championship.
 They lost the title to BxB Hulk and "Naoki Tanisaki" on June 10, but regained them on June 17 in a 3-way Elimination tag team match which also included MadoGiwa Windows members K-ness & Kenichiro Arai.
-They would lose the Twin Gate belts to -akatushi- members Shingo Takagi and YAMATO at the Kobe Pro-Wrestling PPV on July 22, 2012.
+They would lose the Twin Gate belts to Akatsuki members Shingo Takagi and YAMATO at the Kobe Pro-Wrestling PPV on July 22, 2012.
 On May 31, 2014, Susumu defeated T-Hawk in the finals to win the 2014 King of Gate tournament.
-On February 14, 2016, Susumu would defeat Shingo Takagi to win his second Open the Dream Gate Championship, ending his ten-year drought of holding a singles championship with the promotion.
+On February 14, 2016, Susumu defeated Shingo Takagi to win his second Open the Dream Gate Championship, ending his ten-year drought of holding a singles championship with the promotion.
 He would drop the title back to Takagi on March 6.
 On June 19, Susumu and Jimmy Kagetora defeated T-Hawk and Big R Shimizu to win the Open the Twin Gate Championship.

 Action Zone Wrestling

-Susumu Yokosuka made his Hawaii debut on September 5, 2007 losing to stablemate Dragon Kid.
+Susumu Yokosuka made his Hawaii debut on September 5 2007, losing to stablemate Dragon Kid.
 The match was voted AZW Match of the Year for 2007.
 Susumu returned to AZW on January 7, 2008, where he defeated AZW wrestler Kaniala.